openstack-k8s-operators/dev-docs/extra_mounts.md

   DataPlane etc).

-- Internal propagation: ability to propagate an extraVolume within the single operator
+- Internal propagation: ability to propagate an extraVolume within the single operator.

-In case of Cinder, we can propagate a volume either to CinderVolume or CinderBackup, as well as to a single CinderVolume backend instance.
+For example, in case of Cinder, we can propagate a volume either to CinderVolume or CinderBackup, as well as to a single CinderVolume backend instance.
+Both Glance and Manila follow the same approach.

 ```
                      | +--------+ |